kubernetes/sig-release/release-team/role-handbooks/patch-release-manager/README.md

-As a 1.X minor release is getting towards its final weeks pre-release, it is beneficial to begin tracking that release team's meetings to get an early idea of bugs for which the fix may need delays to the 1.X.1 first patch release and insure a smooth hand off from the release team into the post-release patch support phase.
+As a 1.X minor release is getting towards its final weeks pre-release, it is beneficial to begin tracking that release team's meetings to get an early idea of bugs for which the fix may need delays to the 1.X.1 first patch release and ensure a smooth handoff from the release team into the post-release patch support phase.

 You should attend the [Kubernetes Community Meeting](http://bit.ly/k8scommunity)